 When you can’t just walk away from a worsening situation, use patience and other thoughtful tactics to defuse tension.
-You can then redirect a negative conversation before anyone even realizes what you’re so cleverly doing.
+You can then redirect a negative conversation before anyone even realizes what you’re doing so cleverly.
 Manipulating the conversation (in a good way!) will help you keep genuinely positive relationships with your team, clients, and vendors.
 Then, you can stroll away from tense situations, feeling confident that everything will still work out alright.

 How to start the change

 Preparation is the major key to success.
 Before it all hits the fan, Amy Gallo of Harvard Business Review suggests that you have various responses readily available.
 When an uncomfortable conversation does arise, you can facilitate it in the right way, avoiding damage to important relationships or disarming threats to your credibility.

 The best tactics for changing tracks when the situation has soured (and you can’t just blast Pharrell’s “Happy” at everyone) can be simplified into the seven Rs:

 The gist is straightforward; most tactics are centered around distracting from or defusing the immediate emotion of the situation (anger, indignance, offense) to get back to what actually needs to be communicated by the conversation.

 One of the most frequent tactics you use will likely be request — give the other person a chance to restate what they just said (or reframe what you said yourself), if it rubbed you the wrong way or came out not as intended.
 From HBR’s “7 Things to Say When a Conversation turns Negative:”